abi-kothapalli/billboard-guesser/README.md

 The frontend should then be accessible at http://localhost:3000/ and the backend should be accessible at http://localhost:8080/.

-If you encounter any errors when attempting to run the app, it may likely be due to dependency issues.
+If you encounter any errors when attempting to run the app or the app is stuck on the loading screen, it may likely be due to dependency issues.
 Ensure you have the dependency that raised the error, and rerun the app.

+To install the necessary Python dependencies, simply run the following command in the billboard-guesser/ directory.

+    python3 -m pip install -r requirements.txt

 ## Project Structure